Mocha-Downloader/mocha-downloader/DESIGN.md

 - To include styles within the react component files and eliminate the need to manage css files.

+### use of container

+All Mocha Downloader contents are wrapped inside a [Container](https://semantic-ui.com/elements/container) ([react](https://react.semantic-ui.com/elements/container)).
+This is to make UI look decent on wide monitors by keeping the components stay on center when the window is maximized.

 ## Tips

 ### do not optimize page size